Interstate 80 in Nebraska: Designated sections

 The entirety of the Interstate Highway System was named the "Dwight D. Eisenhower System of Interstate and Defense Highways" in 1990, and the first signage in Nebraska was posted in 1993.
 Several sections of I-80 in Nebraska have special designations.
 The I-80 intersection with US-34 has been designated a "Purple Heart Memorial Highway", and South 108th Street bridge over I-80 in Omaha has been designated the "Purple Heart Bridge", both in honor of all recipients of the Purple Heart.
 A section of I-80 in Nebraska is also designated as a Blue Star Memorial Highway.

 Details

 In Nebraska, I-80 has 82 interchanges, 442 bridges on or over the roadway, 25 rest areas spaced 35–50 mi apart for convenience, and one scenic overlook.
 The I-80 right-of-ways in Nebraska feature 28 types of grasses and forbs, 31 types of shrubs, 12 varieties of coniferous trees, and 39 types of deciduous trees are planted on the median of I-80 in Nebraska.
 There are also 570 informational and directional signs along the way.

 Milemarkers with the Interstate shield are posted every 0.5 mi from mile 103 to mile 312 and every 0.2 mi from mile 312 easterly.
 Most of the route is straight plains, and a stretch between Lincoln and Grand Island is almost entirely straight with very few curves whatsoever.
+From Exit 395 eastward (excluding the exchange with I-680 in Omaha), I-80 carries at least three lanes of traffic.